-- University Faculty Council,
+- University Faculty Council

-- Academic freedom, accompanied by responsibility, attaches to all aspects of a teacher’s and librarian’s professional conduct.
-The teacher and librarian shall have full freedom of investigation, subject to adequate fulfillment of other academic duties.
-No limitation shall be placed upon the teacher’s and librarian’s freedom of exposition of the subject in the classroom, or library, or on the expression of it outside.
+- Academic freedom, accompanied by responsibility, attaches to all aspects of a teacher’s professional conduct.
+The teacher shall have full freedom of instruction, subject to adequate fulfillment of other academic duties.
+No limitation shall be placed upon the teacher’s freedom of exposition of the subject in the classroom or on the expression of it outside.
 The teacher should not subject students to discussion in the classroom of topics irrelevant to the content of the course.